 Maximum Indirect Costs Worksheet

 Use the Maximum Indirect Cost Workbook (Word) to calculate the maximum indirect costs that can be claimed for a grant.
-For questions regarding the use of the worksheet or claiming indirect costs, contact the Division of Grants Administration through the TEA Help Desk.
+For questions regarding the use of the worksheet or claiming indirect costs, contact the Grants Administration Division through the division email (firstname.lastname@example.org) or by phone (512-463-8525).

 Current and Prior-Year Indirect Cost Rates for Open Enrollment Charter Schools, ISDs, and Education Service Centers